When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 STEM-Friendly Balance Magnets

-Occupational and physiotherapists helped develop this toy to improve their patients’ coordination and fine motor skills.
-Children with autism and ADHD can benefit tremendously from playing with this as it encourages focus.
+Occupational and physiotherapists often use this toy to improve patients’ coordination and fine motor skills.
+Children with autism and ADHD can benefit tremendously from it, as the focus required can be very calming.

 Magnetic Levitation Science Kit